The Voice of Hind Rajab wins Grand Prix at Film Fest Gent

 belganewsagency.eu

-Founded in 1974, Film Fest Gent has grown to become Belgium's largest film festival, attracting over 100,000 visitors each year.
-Renowned for its long-standing focus on film music, including the prestigious World Soundtrack Awards, Film Fest Gent occupies a unique position on the international festival calendar by bridging the worlds of cinema and music in the heart of Flanders.
+Film Fest Gent, founded in 1974, has become Belgium's largest film festival, attracting over 100,000 visitors each year.
+Renowned for its long-standing focus on film music, including the prestigious World Soundtrack Awards, it occupies a unique position on the international festival calendar by bridging the worlds of cinema and music.

 Website preview